LEAD1 Association Awarded 10 Minority Scholarships from the John McLen

 About NACDA: NACDA, now in its 52nd year, is the professional and educational association for more than 15,700 college athletics administrators at more than 1,700 institutions throughout the United States, Canada and Mexico.
 More than 6,500 athletics administrators annually attend NACDA & Affiliates Convention Week.
 Additionally, NACDA manages 17 professional associations and three foundations.
 For more information on NACDA, visit http://www.nacda.com.

-For further information, please contact Jonathan Yates, Director of Communications and Public Affairs for LEAD1 Association, at (301) 807-252 or jonathan(at)lead1a(dot)com.
+For further information, please contact Jonathan Yates, Director of Communications and Public Affairs for LEAD1 Association, at (301) 807-252 or jonathan(at)lead1a.com.